Berlin Marathon: Course

 The course within the metropolis starts and finishes near the Brandenburg Gate.
 Due to the division of the city, the marathon events before 1990 were limited to West Berlin only.
 On 30 September 1990 athletes were able to run through the Brandenburg Gate for the first time and since then, the course has covered both halves of the unified city.
 It was reported that a great many of the runners had tears in their eyes as they ran through the gate.

 Nowadays, after leaving Brandenburg Gate, the course passes Charlottenburg, around Tiergarten, along Moabit and Mitte, and then south to Friedrichshain.
 After that, it winds west between Kreuzberg and Neukölln, through Schöneberg, over to Friedenau and Zehlendorf, before turning north back toward the city's center.
 Looping above Schöneberg, the course comes full circle as it finishes through the Gate.

 There have been two other major international marathons in Berlin.
 At the 1936 Olympic Games and at the 2009 IAAF World Championships, both using different routes.
 A marathon in Berlin on 14 Oct 1973 was won by Ulrich Hutmacher (GER) with a time of 2:19:32, but that race is not considered to be part of the Berlin Marathon series.

 Sponsors

 There have been several title sponsors in the race's history.
 From 1974 until 1989 it was just the Berlin Marathon.
 In 1990, it was the Yanase Berlin Marathon.
 In 1991 and 1992 it was the Canon Berlin Marathon.
 It reverted to simply the Berlin Marathon from 1993 until 1997.
 It then became the Alberto Berlin Marathon in 1998 and 1999.
 A new title sponsor changed the name to the real,- Berlin Marathon from 2000 to 2010.
 Since 2011 it has been called the BMW Berlin Marathon.

 Finishers

-In terms of finishing athletes, Berlin is one of four world-wide marathons with more than 40,000 finishers, along with the New York City Marathon, Chicago Marathon, and Paris Marathon.
+In terms of finishing athletes, Berlin is one of five world-wide marathons with more than 50,000 finishers, along with the New York City Marathon, Chicago Marathon, London Marathon and Paris Marathon.